telefonicaid/iotagent-node-lib/doc/api.md

 parameters to select the appropriate instance.

 Config groups can be created with preconfigured sets of attributes, service information, security information and other parameters.
-The specific parameters that can be configured for a given service group are described in the [Config group datamodel](#config-group-datamodel) section.
+The specific parameters that can be configured for a given config group are described in the [Config group datamodel](#config-group-datamodel) section.

 ### Devices